melstrauss/hello-world/README.md

 **A few things to know about me:**
 1. I am the VP of Sales at Swimm
 2. I have two dogs
-3. I live in Texas
+3. I live in Austin